 Or, contact me on Facebook.
 I always check the filtered messages.

-- I don’t sit large dogs.
+- I don't sit very large dogs.
 Small are OK.
-Border Collies are YES, PLEASE, GIVE ME THE FLOOFY DOGS!
+Medium-sized dogs like Border Collies are YES, PLEASE, GIVE ME THE FLOOFY DOGS!

 - Admitting that, I am actually more of a cat lady.